othmane-chaikhi/backend/RENDER_MYSQL_DEPLOYMENT.md

 2. Verify environment variables
 3. Test API endpoints manually
 4. Check Django logs in Render dashboard
+5. Verify MySQL database is running

-**Your Django backend will be live and ready to serve your frontend!** 🚀
+**Your Django backend with MySQL will be live and ready to serve your frontend!** 🚀